beck24/statamic-docker/README.md

         php artisan storage:link
         php artisan cache:clear

+6. Ccreate a new user, make them super user when asked

+        php please make:user

-    Make sure directories are writable (Note: don't use 777 on prod, dev only for simplicity)
+7. Make sure directories are writable (Note: don't use 777 on prod, dev only for simplicity)

         chmod -R 777 storage/ resources/users/ content/

-6. Ccreate a new user

-        php please make:user

-7. Log into the control panel at http://localhost/cp
+8. Log into the control panel at http://localhost/cp